andrewaylett/aylett.co.uk/src/app/articles/scope-three.md

 Our scope three emissions are primarily under the control of our suppliers.

-> We can &mdash; to a degree &mdash; control the amount of our scope three
+> We can—to a degree—control the amount of our scope three emissions by choosing
-> emissions by choosing the right suppliers.
+> the right suppliers.
 But this is hard.

 All our emissions are scope three emissions for our customers.